Dynamical Tidal Response of Schwarzschild Black Holes: Conclusions

 An important frontier is to push the computations that we have done to subleading order.
 This can be done in several directions.
 Most straightforwardly, one could imagine computing further subleading-in-frequency corrections to black hole tidal responses.
 In the scalar context, this was done in~\cite{Caron-Huot:2025tlq}.
 In order to try to further understand the structure of black hole responses, it would be useful to amass further theoretical data.
 In addition to this, it has recently become clear that the nonlinear static tidal responses of black holes share many of the features of their linear counterparts~\cite{Poisson:2020vap,Riva:2023rcm,Iteanu:2024dvx,Combaluzier-Szteinsznaider:2024sgb,Kehagias:2024rtz,Parra-Martinez:2025bcu}.
 As such, it would be very interesting to see whether nonlinear dynamical tides have similar features to the linear dynamical tides considered here.

-The true goal of precision computation of gravitational observables is insight into the structure of gravitation itself.
-In this regard, black holes are rare objects because of their simplicity.
-By studying their properties we learn how gravity organizes itself, and what features are universally shared by all objects.
+The goal of precision computation of gravitational observables is insight into the structure of gravity.
+Studying the properties of black holes teaches us how gravity organizes itself, and what features are universal.
 Most intriguingly, the remarkable simplicity of black holes has suggested the presence of symmetries, at least of black hole perturbation theory, that were not previously known.
-In practice, these symmetries are seen when one truncates to some near region or to zero frequency, and so one might therefore naturally imagine that these symmetries are at best approximate.
+In practice, these symmetries appear when one truncates to some near region or to zero frequency, and so one might therefore naturally think that these symmetries are at best approximate.
 However, we might take solace in the fact that the dynamical Love numbers seem to share at least a piece of the magic of their static counterparts.
 In particular the fact that the running of dynamical tides is related in a simple way at leading order to the dissipative response is intriguing, not least because the dissipative responses themselves can be understood as conserved charges of symmetries of a near zone~\cite{Hui:2022vbh}.
 One might therefore hope that there is some regularity to the pattern of black hole properties that reflects some further hidden symmetries of gravity.

 The black holes in our universe are a unique window into physics in extreme environments, but black holes serve as equally valuable theoretical laboratories.
 There is some irony that black holes are perhaps the most mysterious objects, but nevertheless provide us with continual new lessons about gravity.
 We look forward to seeing what else we learn.